otteb/LearningReact11/README.md

 # LearningReact11
-Chapter 13: Creating a single-page app using react router
+Chapter 13: Creating a single-page app using react-router